cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     deltaPoints: IPoints;
 };

-// Warning: (ae-missing-release-tag) "MouseDragEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseDragEventType = Types_2.CustomEventType<MouseDragEventDetail>;

-// Warning: (ae-missing-release-tag) "MouseMoveEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseMoveEventDetail = NormalizedMouseEventDetail & {
     currentPoints: IPoints;
 };

-// Warning: (ae-missing-release-tag) "MouseMoveEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseMoveEventType = Types_2.CustomEventType<MouseMoveEventDetail>;

-// Warning: (ae-missing-release-tag) "MouseUpEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseUpEventDetail = NormalizedMouseEventDetail & {
     mouseButton: number;